Many Simple Repairs for Toilets

 0:00

 Dear Stephanie: Some repair projects require a plumber, but most common toilet problems can easily be repaired by the homeowner.
-There are literally hundreds of replacements parts and repair kits readily available for virtually every type of residential toilet.
+There are literally hundreds of replacement parts and repair kits readily available for virtually every type of residential toilet.
 You will need some open-end wrenches.

 It is important to understand how a toilet works in order to diagnose the problem and plan a fix.
 Most of the water in the toilet tank runs down inside the back of the toilet, not into the bowl.
-This creates suction in the drain side and the water and waste are sucked out of the bowl and down the drain.
+This creates suction in the drain side, and the water and waste are sucked out of the bowl and down the drain.

 The water that you see flowing in the toilet bowl is from the flush jet and the rim holes.
 The flush jet fills the channel with water so that the suction can be created.
 The rim holes allow just enough water into the bowl to wash off the surfaces as it flushes the waste down the drain.